mconlon17/vivo-template-catalog/README.md

     1. language --- an attempt to discern if the template contains hard coded language, or appears to be i18n clean
     1. i18n count -- how many times does the template refer to i18n.
 Helps with translation
     1. called -- how many times is the template called.
 Helps us find important templates, and templates we might be able to remove
-    1. calls -- how many calls does the template make to other templates
+    1. ncalls -- number of calls to other templates made by this template
+    1. calls -- set of templates called by the template
+    1. tags -- set of tags used by the template

 ## Running template-catalog